rockstor/rockstor-core/README.md

-[Our Documentation](http://rockstor.com/docs) is also a community endeavour with its own GitHub repo: [rockstor-doc](https://github.com/rockstor/rockstor-doc): contributions and correction are always welcome.
+[Our Documentation](http://rockstor.com/docs) is also a community endeavour with its own GitHub repo: [rockstor-doc](https://github.com/rockstor/rockstor-doc): contributions and corrections are always welcome.

 # Troubleshooting